-In Shredded: Inside RBS The Bank That Broke Britain, Ian Fraser explores how, under Fred Goodwin—a former partner in global accountancy firm Deloitte and Touche LLP— the Royal Bank of Scotland became a rogue institution, with few qualms about “mis-selling” financial products, a cavalier disregard for the law and the truth, and a warped idea of its own financial skills and strength.
+In Shredded: Inside RBS The Bank That Broke Britain, Ian Fraser explores how, under Fred Goodwin—a former partner in global accountancy firm Deloitte & Touche LLP— the Royal Bank of Scotland became a bloated but rogue institution that was financially much more vulnerable than its bosses and staff cared to believe.

 The bank’s collapse, triggered by the September 2008 bankruptcy of Lehman Brothers, was largely the consequence of its pursuit of scale for its own sake.
 This was epitomised by reckless bubble-era lending to frothy sectors including commercial property, its naive faith in subprime derivatives even after these were rejected by savvier Wall Street firms, and its ill-conceived €71.1bn takeover of the worthless Dutch bank ABN Amro.

 Shredded outlines how, by terrorising subordinates, ingratiating himself to his superiors, gaming financial regulations and misleading politicians, Goodwin created a poisonous cocktail that ensured the bank could blow up at any time.